Training structure

 45h

-This module is an introduction to the concepts and methods of the statistical physics of equilibrium systems, with a bottom-up approach: start with examples and then give the general principles.
-It draws heavily on Harvey Gould and Jan Tobochnik's course.
-A historical introduction to the construction of Brownian motion theory forms the final chapter of the course.
+This module is an introduction to the concepts and methods of statistical physics of systems in equilibrium, using a bottom-up approach: starting with examples and then presenting the general principles.
+It draws heavily on the course taught by Harvey Gould and Jan Tobochnik.
+A historical introduction to the development of Brownian motion theory forms the final chapter of the course.

 ECTS